 3. Best: Keep Records to Justify All Itemized Deductions

-4. Worst: Inflate Your Deductions
+4. Worst: Inflating Your Deductions

 When you’re filing your taxes, you might be tempted to inflate your deductions or claim deductions for which you don’t actually qualify.
-The IRS, however, is on the lookout for taxpayers who inflate their deductions — the practice even appears on the IRS list of Dirty Dozen tax scams.
+The IRS, however, is on the lookout for taxpayers who inflate their deductions — the practice even appears on its list of “Dirty Dozen” tax scams.

-6. Worst: Incurring Additional Expenses to Justify Itemizing
+5. Worst: Incurring Additional Expenses to Justify Itemizing